📅 Last Updated: July 11, 2024

 Bridge Loan Features

-• Term Lenght – Bridge Loans are short-term loans that can range between 90 days to 12 months or longer.
+• Term Length – Bridge loans are short-term loans that range from 90 to 120 days, though they can be as long as 12 months or more.

-• Interest Rates – Interest rates for bridge loans are typically higher than regular mortgages.
+• Interest Rates – Interest rates on bridge loans are typically higher than regular mortgages.

-• Repayment – No payment is required until your current home is sold or until the life of the loan has ended.
+• Repayment – No payment is required until your current home is sold, at which point you can use the proceeds to pay off your bridge loan.

 How Does Bridge Financing Work?